bbalganjjm/natural_js/docs/v2/framework-error.md

     resource: ../../src/internal/framework-error.ts
     title: FrameworkError implementation
     git_blob: 6930da1fbcfd71733a45dab22a51aec784cafe7f
-generated: { by: codex/gpt-6-sol, at: 2026-09-24T08:52:33Z }
+generated: { by: codex/gpt-6-sol, at: 2026-09-24T10:12:21Z }
 ---

-`FrameworkError` is the shared error class used by the M3 page runner, row store, and communicator.
+`FrameworkError` is the shared error class used by the page runner, row store, communicator, Form, and Grid.
 It carries a short code and actionable context.

 # Summary